Before you start exploring opportunities in Brazil you need to define what you are really looking for

 Banks in the provinces - Mon to Fri 8:00 to 13:00

 - Stores - Generally Mon-Fri 09:00-20:00 and Sat 09:00-13:00.
 Many shops close for a long lunch and opening hours can be unpredictable.

 Background: Following more than three centuries under Portuguese rule, Brazil gained its independence in 1822, maintaining a monarchical system of government until the abolition of slavery in 1888 and the subsequent proclamation of a republic by the military in 1889.
 Brazilian coffee exporters politically dominated the country until populist leader Getulio VARGAS rose to power in 1930.
-By far the largest and most populous country in South America, Brazil underwent more than a half century of populist and military government until 1985, when the military regime peacefully ceded power to civilian rulers.
+By far the largest and most populous country in South America, Brazil underwent more than a half-century of populist and military government until 1985 when the military regime peacefully ceded power to civilian rulers.
 Brazil continues to pursue industrial and agricultural growth and development of its interior.
-Exploiting vast natural resources and a large labor pool, it is today South America's leading economic power and a regional leader, one of the first in the area to begin an economic recovery.
+Exploiting vast natural resources and a large labour pool, it is today South America's leading economic power and a regional leader, one of the first in the area to begin an economic recovery.
 Highly unequal income distribution and crime remain pressing problems.

 Climate: mostly tropical, but temperate in south

 Ethnic groups: white 53.7%, mulatto (mixed white and black) 38.5%, black 6.2%, other (includes Japanese, Arab, Amerindian) 0.9%, unspecified 0.7% (2000 census)

 Languages: Portuguese (official and most widely spoken language)